Is there any relationship between COVID-19, mask use and oral health?

 - Oral vesiculobullous lesions associated with SARS-CoV-2 infection

-- Oral Health is Essential in the Age of COVID-19
+- Oral health is essential in times of COVID-19

 - COVID-19: Oral Hygiene Recommendations